-Your school site will choose either Google Photos or Google Drive to share photos.
-Regardless of your choice, you will need to share the photo albums or image folders with your colleagues and student.
-Below are the steps to share those albums/folders with your staff.
+You will need to sharer image folders with your colleagues and student.
+Below are the steps to share those folders with your yearbook staff.

-The photos (or images) have been uploaded and now it is time to share them with your students.
-The following directions will explain how to get the links and add them to a Google Sheets Table of Contents.
+The images have been uploaded and now it is time to share them with your students.
+The following directions will explain how to 1) create a Google Classroom Material with editing shares and 2) add the Google Folder Drive links to a Google Sheets Table of Contents.
 The template for the Table of Contents is in Step 2.

 Get the Folder's Shareable Link

 - Select Get Shareable link.

 - Copy the link using CTRL + C